Out-Law / Your Daily Need-To-Know

 ‘Grandfathering’ provisions have been built into the new UK securitisation framework to allow securitisation transactions that close prior to 1 November to be governed by the ‘old’ regulatory regime.
 The position will, however, be different for transactions completed on or after 1 November, and Lall said it is possible that market participants will see growing divergence between the UK and EU securitisation regimes over time.

-Further divergence may particularly now be expected following the publication on 10 October of the anticipated consultation by the European Commission on the functioning of the EU securitisation framework.
-The scope of the consultation has been broader than anticipated in parts, and may mean more significant amendments are on the table in a bid to revive the European securitisation market after the consultation closes in December 2024.
+Following the publication on 9 October of the anticipated consultation of the European Commission on the functioning of the EU securitisation framework.
+The scope of the consultation has been broader than anticipated, and may mean more significant amendments to the EU securitisation framework are on the table in a bid to revive the European securitisation market after the consultation closes in December 2024.

 “After 1 November, market participants will need to consider structuring transactions cautiously to the extent transactions are intended to comply with both the UK and EU securitisation regulations,” Lall said.
 “There may be some benefits from the perspective that in relation to NPE securitisations, it would be possible to structure the retention of the material net economic interest on the basis of the non-refundable purchase price discount to be used to calculate the size of the retained interest and comply with both the EU and UK securitisation regimes.”

-“However, the concern with regulatory divergence will continue to grow given the FCA and the PRA plan to consult on further changes to the UK securitisation framework later this year or early 2025,” she added.
+“However, the concern with regulatory divergence will continue to grow given the FCA and the PRA plan to consult on further changes to the UK securitisation framework in the second half of 2025,” she added.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.